 How much does it cost?

-The cost can vary a lot depending on the sex and type of dog you have so it’s best to check with your vet.
-Several charities, including The Blue Cross, can help with the cost of neutering so contact your nearest one to find out more.
+The cost of castration or spaying a dog can vary a lot depending on the type of dog you have so it’s best to check with your vet.
+Several charities, including The Blue Cross, can help with the cost of neutering dogs so contact your nearest one to find out more.

 When should I get my dog neutered?

 Female dogs can be spayed from around six months old and there’s no benefit to waiting until they’ve had their first season.
 Some of the health benefits of spaying are actually reduced if you wait until your dog has had a season, however some larger breeds can develop other problems if they are neutered too early, so you should discuss this with your vet.

 Male dogs can be neutered from six to seven months old although the exact age varies depending on their breed, so speak to your vet – but don’t leave it too late otherwise the benefits associated with castration start to reduce.

 There are lots of reasons why neutering is a good idea.
 Here’s a few:

 - Neutered male dogs are less likely to roam, which means they’re less likely to go missing, get hit by a car, get in a fight and get hurt.